About

 Today, I am the author of my own story.

 After 2020 rewrote my life when medical challenges brought my professional career to a close, I shifted focus to a purpose-driven life.
-Now dedicated to personal development and creative expression, I believe that while we don't always choose our opening lines, we always hold the pen for the chapters that follow.
+Now dedicated to personal development and reflective expression, I believe that while we don't always choose our opening lines, we always hold the pen for the chapters that follow.